ThomasT75/dmc-hd-collection-fix-for-linux/README.md

 # dmc-hd-collection-fix-for-linux
-Fixes Cutscreens for dmc1 in the dmc hd collection yes i realized that the problem happens on dmc2 and dmc3 too give a decade to fix
+Fixes Cutscreens in the dmc hd collection

 ## USAGE
 Change the **gamefolder** variable in the [Script](dmc_hd_collection_video_fix.sh) to the folder of the game that has this folder structure: